YuanningEric/BERT-For-ICD-prediction/README.md

 ## Before Your Start
 We provided a `environment.yml` file for the prerequisite packages.

+## Dataset

+Datasets were extracted from the MIMIC III database.
+We used discharge summary with diagnostic ICD codes of each patient as our training data.
+Specificlly, we download three seperate datasets: NOTEEVENTS.csv, D_ICD_DIAGNOSES.csv, D_ICD_PROCEDURES.csv.

 ## Data Preprocessing / Tokenization / Word Embeddings

 We provided a Jupyter notebook written in Python for data preprocessing, which can be found in the *notebooks_preprocessing_evaluation* folder.
 To improve the preprocessing efficiency, we also provided a PySpark version.